Resp & Qualifications

 SUPERVISORY RESPONSIBILITY: Responsible for the direct supervision of staff

-Required: This position requires a Bachelor’s degree in Law, Business Administration, Management Sciences, Information Systems, Compliance, Risk Management or other relevant area of study, and 10+ years of progressively responsible corporate and management experience audit coordination, privacy and/or security control, risk management and governance experience.
+Required: This position requires a Bachelor’s degree in Law, Business Administration, Management Sciences, Information Systems, Compliance, Risk Management or other relevant area of study, and/or 10+ years of progressively responsible corporate and management experience audit coordination, privacy and/or security control, risk management and governance experience.

 The candidate should possess relevant certifications that support this role, specifically privacy, security, governance, and/or risk.
 Must be able to synthesize complex systems and audit information into a format easily and completely understood by a diverse audience.
 Individual must have expertise knowledge of federal healthcare privacy and security (e.g. HIPAA, HITECH) regulations, the federal privacy and security regulatory process and business operations and system controls.
 Should possess SOC-1, SOC-2, NIST and/or HITRUST experience.